 The United States Department of the Army entered into an Order on Consent with the New York State Department of Environmental Conservation (NYSDEC) and the United States Environmental Protection Agency (USEPA) to remediate the WVA, a 140 acre property located in both the City of Watervliet and Town of Colonie, Albany County, New York (Figures 1 and 2).
 Various investigations and studies determined that the nature of the groundwater and related indoor air contamination was primarily related to the presence of chlorinated volatile organic compounds (CVOCs), which were used in historical vapor degreasing operations.
 After completion of the corrective measures described in the Corrective Measures Studies (CMS) for the MMA (Arcadis, 2011) and Siberia (Malcolm Pirnie, 2003), the WVA implemented several corrective measures, some of which were previously implemented as full-scale pilot studies and converted to the final corrective measures.
 These corrective measures included groundwater in-situ chemical oxidation, long-term monitoring of groundwater, construction and operation of sub-slab depressurization systems (SSDSs), installation and operation of air filtration units (AFUs), Land Use Controls (LUCs) including restrictions on groundwater use, and implementing the SMP.
 However, some contamination was left in the subsurface at the site in areas that were either not accessible or where remediation was technically impracticable.
 In those cases, engineering and/or administrative controls are being used to protect receptors.
 The SMP was prepared to manage the remaining contamination at the site until the LUCs are extinguished in accordance with ECL Article 71, Title 36.
 Annual Monitoring Reports have detailed generally stable groundwater conditions and SSDSs that are functioning as designed.
 The remedy is compliant with the SMP and no changes to the SMP requirements are recommended at this time.
-No changes to the PRR submittal frequency are recommended at this time.
-A groundwater site investigation will be completed in 2019 to evaluate the extent of a chromic acid release at Building 35 and assess potential remedial alternatives, if warranted based on the results of the investigation.
+A groundwater site investigation was completed in 2019 to evaluate the extent of a chromic acid release at Building 35 and the report will be submitted in the first quarter of 2020.
+It is recommended that the PRR submittal frequency be adjusted to every five years, as ongoing activities are already reported in the annual Long-Term Monitoring Data Summary Report.